 In May of 2010, Elonis’ wife left him, taking their two kids with her.
 Elonis changed his Facebook profile name to the rapper-style “Tone Dougie” (his middle name is Douglas) and went on all sorts of rants and wrote rap lyrics.
 Through all of this, it looked like he was threatening to kill and / or cause bodily harm to his wife, FBI agents, park employees and patrons, and even a kindergarten class.
 Yeesh, dude.
 That’s a little much.

 The judge at trial, when instructing the jury, said that Elonis could be convicted if a “reasonable person” would conclude that his words were a threat.
 The Court of Appeals said the same thing.
 Elonis, for his part, said that they had to show that he himself intended for the words to be a threat.
 And Elonis said he did not, he was just venting.
 That’s some venting!
 The Supreme Court had to decide what was the correct standard.
 The problem is that the statute really doesn’t say one way or the other.

 Chief Justice Roberts, writing for 7 of the 9 justices, said that even if a statute is silent on a mental state or criminal intent requirement, it doesn’t mean there isn’t one.
 We judges add stuff to the law all the time!
 The “mental state” or intent requirement is called in criminal law the mens rea.
-Add this to the “physical act” requirement – called the actus reus – and you’ve got a convicted criminal.
+Add this to the “physical act” requirement – called the actus reus – and you’ve got a convicted criminal that now needs to understand the sentencing ranges they could be applicable towards.
 Congrats, you just passed Crim Law 101.
 I give you this explanation so you can understand what Justice Roberts says here:

 When interpreting federal criminal statutes that are silent on the required mental state, we read into the statute “only that mens rea which is necessary to separate wrongful conduct from ‘otherwise innocent conduct’.”